raymondvictorioh/BeehaviorAI/design_guidelines.md

 ## Images

-**Student Photos:**
+**Student Avatars:**
-- Placement: Student cards, profile headers, log entries
+- Placement: Student cards, profile headers
 - Treatment: Circular (rounded-full)
+- Sizes:
-- Sizes: Small (w-8 h-8 in logs), Medium (w-12 h-12 in cards), Large (w-24 h-24 in profile header)
+  - Small (w-8 h-8 in logs)
+  - Medium (w-12 h-12 in cards)
+  - Large (w-24 h-24 in profile header)
-- Fallback: Initials on solid background when no photo
+- Fallback: Yellow circular background with dark grey initials when no photo
+- Initials: First letter of first name + first letter of last name (e.g., "EJ" for Emma Johnson)
+- Color: Yellow background (`#F5C842` or similar) with dark grey text (`#333333`)

 **No Hero Images:** This is a dashboard application, not a marketing site.
 Focus remains on data and functionality.